warrenrodrigues/forex-widget/README.md

 There is no guarantee as to the accuracy of this feed, which is meant for quick reference only.

 ## DEMO
-A demo of this widget is available [here] (https://www.warrenasia.com/widgets/fx/)
+A demo of this widget is available [here](https://www.warrenasia.com/widgets/fx/).

 ## USAGE
 To embed this widget on a website, the following 2 lines of code need to be pasted in the location where the widget should be displayed.